corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/database-management.md

 but the existing data needs to be preserved or changed accordingly.

-In Corda Enterprise, CorDapps’ custom tables are created or upgraded automatically based on database management scripts written in [Liquibase](../node/operating/node-database.html#liquibase-ref) format and embedded in CorDapp `.jar`s.
+In Corda Enterprise, CorDapps’ custom tables are created or upgraded automatically based on database management scripts written in [Liquibase](../node/operating/node-database.html#liquibase-ref) format and embedded in CorDapp JARs.
 Any CorDapp with custom tables (`MappedSchema`)  must contain a matching database management script.